pfraces-graveyard/docs/system/vim-terminal.md

 *   improve vimrecover bash function: store backup files in the same place or disable backups at all (can tmux recover a crashed session?)
 *   remove graphical vim tweaks from documentation
-*   check if its needed to replace default terminal with tmux
+*   check if its needed to replace default terminal in st when using tmux
 *   remove xterm info if st is suitable enough
 *   test and update git integration